 Two theories address discrimination.
 According to Becker (1957), taste-based discrimination is due to a prejudice towards one group of applicants based on gender and other personal characteristics.
 Phelps (1972) grounds statistical discrimination upon information asymmetry.
-Applying these theories to the credit market, lenders reject some loan applicants based on some observed characteristics such as gender, known creditworthiness.
+Applying these theories to the credit market, lenders reject some loan applicants based on some observed characteristics such as gender, which are supposed to predict their unknown creditworthiness.